City Centre Plan

 • How does the City Centre Plan propose to address the challenges posed by the heat dome and polar vortex effect in safeguarding the homeless, pedestrians, transit commuters, and underprivileged communities in Surrey's downtown area?

-Brenda asked 6 months ago
+Brenda asked about 1 year ago

 Hi David,